 1998, Palo Alto, California.
-I had just moved to the beautiful campus of Stanford University for their 2-year Business School program.
+I had just moved to the beautiful campus of Stanford University for a two year Business School program.
 Smack in the middle of Silicon Valley, at the peak of the dot-com boom.
 How lucky I was!
 There was so much to see and do, so many interesting people to meet, so many new smells and sounds, so many opportunities….

 In the midst this whirlwind of new impressions, I discovered yoga.
 I remember doing early morning flow classes with undergraduate students in a far corner of the campus.
 The others students all seemed very much into it and I was convinced they had already been doing it for ages.
 But although it was unpleasant to be confronted with my stiffness and impatience, and I felt like an alien from the old world…..somehow I kept on coming back.
 I slowly became hooked.